A month ago I had a conversation with Australian journalist Renai LeMay who says Twitter is journalism.

 He has written a few posts on the subject on his blog and elsewhere.
 The best jumping off point for new readers is Twitter’s impact on media and journalism.

 LeMay is a visionary.
-For my money he has a great grasp of where news journalism and online media may go.
+He has a great grasp of where news journalism and online media may go.

 In my earlier post Can Twitter be journalism?
-I said I agree with him in principle.
-However, I believe only a fraction of Twittering journos use the technology as an interactive news media.
+I agreed with him in principle.
+However, I believe only a fraction of journalists use Twitter as an interactive news media.

-Most simply use Twitter as a broadcast medium – rather like an RSS feed.
-A number have Twitter accounts, but say little of real value.
+Most use it as a broadcast medium – like an RSS feed.
+A number have Twitter accounts, but say little of value.
 Perhaps 40 percent can be said to be serious Twitter journalists.